 Contact an Enrollment Counselor for more information:

-If you have any questions about the coursework, admission, or the program requirements, please speak to one of our enrollment counselors at the email or phone number below.
+If you have any questions about the Health Informatics coursework or the program requirements, please speak to one of our enrollment counselors at the email or phone number below.